-In 2013, he created with Culturespaces a new cultural venue in Aix-en-Provence, the city of his youth: he acquired and restored a historic monument, the Hôtel de Caumont, and transformed it into an art centre, which opened its doors to the public in 2015.
-The Art Centre holds two temporary exhibitions every year and attracts 350,000 visitors.
+In 2013, he created a new cultural venue in Aix-en-Provence, the city of his youth: he acquired and restored a historic monument, the Hôtel de Caumont, and transformed it into an art centre, which opened its doors to the public in 2015.
+The Art Centre holds two temporary exhibitions every year and receives 350,000 visitors.

 Today, the Hôtel de Caumont has become one of the major cultural establishments in the region.

 > The creation of a digital art centre in Paris: the Atelier des Lumières

-In 2015, he created with Culturespaces its first digital art centre in Paris: the Atelier des Lumières, in a former foundry in the 11th arrondissement, which he entirely restored and refurbished.
+In 2015, he created its first digital art centre in Paris: the Atelier des Lumières, in a former foundry in the 11th arrondissement, which he entirely restored and refurbished.
 The art centre opened its doors to the public on 13 April 2018 with the immersive digital exhibition ‘Gustav Klimt’.
 It attracts more than a million visitors a year.

 In 2017, he entered into a franchise agreement with the Korean company T-Monet, in order to create a new digital art centre on the Island of Jeju in South Korea: the Bunker de Lumières, designed with expertise by to hold its digital exhibitions.
 The digital art centre opened in 2018 and attracted 560,000 visitors in its first year.

-In 2018, Bruno Monnier and Alain Juppé, former Prime Minister and Mayor of Bordeaux, signed a contract for the creation of a major digital art centre in Bordeaux’s former submarine base, which is called the Bassins de Lumières and will be devoted to immense immersive digital exhibitions.
+In 2018, Bruno Monnier and the Mayor of Bordeaux, signed a contract for the creation of a major digital art centre in Bordeaux’s former submarine base, which is called the Bassins de Lumières and will be devoted to immense immersive digital exhibitions.
 It is opening its doors to the public in 2020 and welcomes 100,000 visitors per month despite the pandemic.